Watch: Woman and lion eat from the same plate at RAK Zoo

 One of the videos on the Instagram page shows a couple with a giant snake wrapped around them.
 The man is seen holding the head of the snake in his hand while the woman seems scared.

-In another clip, a child is seen playing with a baby chimpanzee.
+In another clip, another joyful visitor is seen playing with a baby chimpanzee.
 They look adorable as they hug and walk around.

 ALSO READ: